Tsilhqot’in Lawyer “Customary Group/Governement has Aboriginal Title”

 Posted on July 23, 2014

-Also in the Tsilhqot’in Decision, John Dewhirst is the primary anthropologist and expert witness on pre-sovereignty aboriginal ethnography of the Tsilhqot’in.
-Since testifying for the Tsilhqot’in, John has spent most of his time studying the Carrier system of land tenure.
+Another key contributor in the Tsilhqot’in Decision, is John Dewhirst MA RPCA, primary anthropologist and expert witness on aboriginal ethnography.
+Since testifying for the Tsilhqot’in, John has spent most of his time studying the Carrier’s Keyoh system of land tenure.
 Based on John Dewhirst’s research and the Jack Woodward video, Title and Rights belongs to the customary group.
 In this case the Keyoh Holders or Keyohwhudachun are the customary hereditary chiefs of the Stuart Lake Carrier Keyohs.
-The Keyoh Holder or Keyohwhudachun and his or her patrilocal resident family is the aboriginal group who hold Aboriginal Rights and Title to their Keyoh.
+The Keyoh Holder or Keyohwhudachun and his or her patrilocal resident family are the aboriginal group who hold Aboriginal Rights and Title to their Keyoh.

 Chief Sally Sam b1938 is the Keyohwhudachun for the Maiyoo Keyoh, Sally and her extended family hold Aboriginal Title to the Maiyoo Keyoh.

 Donate and help the Maiyoo Keyoh pursue their Rights & Title to protect the ancestral Maiyoo Keyoh Territory.